nazmulidris/developerlife.com/_posts/2021-11-25-ink-v3-advanced-ui-components.md

 This article is reference handbook for using Ink v3.2.0 (with TypeScript and React) components to create CLI apps.
 IDEA Ultimate / Webstorm project files are provided.

-To get started w/ Ink v3 please checkout this [introductory article][0.1] and this [advanced article][0.6].
+To get started w/ Ink v3 please check out this [introductory article][0.1] and this [advanced article][0.6].

 > ### ⚠️ This isn't a reference for React, Node.js, TypeScript, or CSS